0x73unflower/Tempest/README.md

 # Tempest

-A basic C# tool to execute queries, perform code execution via *xp_cmdshell* or *OLE*, check for privilege escalation vectors, against an MSSQL instances.
+A basic C# tool to execute queries against an MSSQL instance.

 ## Usage